 Looking for inspiration for hiking and walking, using Bath as a base?
-We are developing some new walking trails, but in the meantime, there are lots of walks and hikes that you can download.
-Or check our map to find new places.
+Check our map and self-guided walking routes to find new places.
+And there are lots of other walks and hikes that you can download.

-Cotswold AONB has self-guided walks in all parts of its 790 square miles.
+Cotswolds National Landscape has self-guided walks in all parts of its 790 square miles.
 There is map for you to pick your location, and descriptions to download.
-The ones in the Bathscape area are Little Solsbury Hill – Chilcombe Bottom; Lansdown to the city centre; and Dundas Walks on Wheels.
+There are plenty in the Bathscape area.
 You can also explore the 100 mile Cotswold Way – a National Trail between Bath and Chipping Camden.

 The National Trust’s popular Skyline walk provides 6 miles of views.
 Or you can do the shorter 3 mile Walk to the View, and the Family Woodland Activity Trail.